 I simply cannot imagine having to work on this game.
 The psychological weight of working at Red Barrels must be immense.
 Perhaps this is why, beyond its narrative failings, Outlast 2 fails to function even as a game.

 [Again, Outlast 2 leaves me with nearly nothing to discuss.
 After all the talk of rape and murder, I’m not sure what is left.
 What needs to be said?
 That Outlast 2 poorly executes on its encounter based stealth game format?
-That it shows amateurish levels of polish and craft?
 That it fails to communicate goals during its setpieces?
 I can’t think of even a single space that compliments its various mechanics and moments.
 Outlast 2 confuses hindrance for tension, and all that that implies.
 I am weary of writing about this game, in the same way that I was weary of its exhausting play mere minutes into the game – so now I must release myself]

 You will never read another review like this from me ever again.
-I cannot fathom a game worse than Outlast 2.
+I cannot fathom a more upsetting game than Outlast 2.
 I do not score the games that I play, but I must make an exception for Outlast 2.
-It is, objectively, the worst game that has ever reached consoles.
+I truly believe this is one of the worst games I have ever played.
 It deserves a score to match.

 Thanks for reading,